Film – The Misunderstood Medium

-Previously I’ve written an article “Film or Digital?”.
+Previously I wrote an article “Film or Digital?”.
 I wrote about the differences between Analogue Film and Digital, more importantly how the film medium might just be the thing for you.
 Since then, I’ve had a number of questions and misconceptions about film.
 Some assumptions made about film are not quite true and some are complete myths.
 So, in this article, I’m gonna attempt to debunk some of the misconceptions about film photography, and hopefully present the analogue film medium in a very different light.

 Film is Inferior to Digital

-Getting inferior quality scans with a pro-grade film on a sub-par scanner is akin to playing high res audiophile records on a cheap hifi system.
+Getting inferior quality scans with a good quality film on a sub-par scanner is akin to watching 4K Netflix on a cheap TV.
 You’re not getting the best from what the film has to offer.

 Film is Very Risky

 Yes, it is somewhat riskier than digital but this is where the experience of the photographer would make a difference.

-Also, with professional-grade film cameras, you’ll see obvious telltale signs that the camera is not working the way it should either from a malfunction or incorrect camera settings.
+Equipment matters a lot too.
+With more professional film cameras, you’ll see obvious tell-tale signs that the camera is not working the way it should either from a malfunction or incorrect camera settings.
 With experience and good knowledge of your camera and film, you can dial down the risk factor to almost zero.
 A film can fail the same way your SD card can.

 Films Can Only be Edited in Darkroom